HunterP56/Hunters-Security-Cadence/README.md

 ## Daily
 Apple devices (iPhone and iPad)
-Check for app updates everyday
+You should check for app updates everyday (Apple devices can be finicky on when they auto-update, sometimes taking days to weeks to auto-update)
+* To check for updates on a Apple device:
+*

 ## Weekly